erikfgarcia/os161-1.11/kern/userprog/README.txt

        in detroy()
        I make sure the record is updated when the thread exits
+       - there is a helper function is_only_one_thread() returns 1 is there is only one thread

 * This is the pid implemetation

    -pid_t new_pid() this give you a new pid;

 these change the pid exit_status
-   -void pid_parent_done(pid_t x)  indicates that the process's parent has exited, if that is the case the pid doesn't need to be saved when the process exits
+   -void pid_parent_exit(pid_t pid)  indicates that the process's parent has exited, if that is the case the pid doesn't need to be saved when the process exits
-   -pid_process_exit(pid_t x) indicate that the process  has exited, it can be recycled -void pid_free(pid_t x) recycles the pid. use it when a thread with no parent exits -int pid_claimed(pid_t x) check if the pid is being used
+   -pid_process_exit(pid_t pid) indicate that the process  has exited, it can be recycled -void pid_free(pid_t pid) recycles the pid. use it when a thread with no parent exits -int pid_is_used(pid_t pid) check if the pid is being used

 *This is the Global Process table implementation info of all process